DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 # A3.
 Outside Death House
 When the players exit Death House, the storm overhead has slowed to a mere drizzle, and the mists around the house have disappeared.
 Night has long since fallen, and the waning moon is high in the sky.

-Most surprisingly, the players now find themselves in a dark forest clearing at the beginning of the <span class="citation">Old Svalich Road (p.
+Most surprisingly, the players now find themselves in a dark forest clearing at the beginning of the <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#AOldSvalichRoad">Old Svalich Road</a> (p.
 33)</span>, rather than in the streets of Daggerford.
 The road travels west.
-To the east lie dark, endless woods filled with the <span class="citation">Mists of Ravenloft (p.
+To the east lie dark, endless woods filled with the <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#MistsofRavenloft">Mists of Ravenloft</a> (p.
 23)</span>.

 The house then collapses into the earth, leaving a dark and bottomless pit behind.
 If the players still have it, Elisabeth Durst's amber shard then crumbles into dust.
 The pit vanishes the first time the players depart the clearing.

 If they’re still possessing the players, [[Non-Player Characters#Rosavalda "Rose" Durst|Rose]] and [[Non-Player Characters#Thornboldt "Thorn" Durst|Thorn]]’s spirits end their possessions.
 The children remark that the woods resembles the Svalich Woods, which once surrounded their home—Barovia.
 However, the children add that these particular woods are unfamiliar to them, and that they seem to be far from their family's original village.

 As the players explore their surroundings, they can quickly see the top of an old, ruined stone tower poking up through the treetops.
-The architecture of the tower is as described in <span class="citation">Will-o'-Wisp (p.
+The architecture of the tower is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#WilloWisp">Will-o'-Wisp</a> (p.
 33)</span>, but the interior is not desecrated ground, there is no wooden chest on the ground, and there are no **zombies** or **will-o'-wisps** inside or around the tower.

 The players can easily surmise that this ruin appears to be a safe place to spend the night.
 Rose and Thorn offer to serve as sentries while the players rest, watching the woods and awakening the players should any threats emerge.